fcrepo-exts/fcrepo-camel-toolbox/README.md

 and as a web-deployable `war` artifact (`audit-triplestore-web`), so it can be deployed in either Karaf or a web container such as Jetty/Tomcat.

+### Solr Indexer

+This application listens to Fedora's event stream, and indexes objects in an external Solr server.

+## Building

+To build these projects use this command

+    MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m" mvn clean install